JoshuaMHardy/ovo/docs/source/user_guide/schedulers.md

 ## Configuring OVO for SLURM scheduler

+This example uses SLURM with Singularity, see [Containers](containers.md) for details on different containerization options.

 To use SLURM executor, modify the OVO configuration file, typically located at `~/ovo/config.yml`:

 ```yaml